 If you’re concerned about sustainability, asphalt is the way to go.
 Asphalt can be recycled and reused for other paving projects and is considered a “green” technology.
 Porous asphalt can allow for better water drainage and keep the soil below the surface healthy.
 Concrete is not porous, can’t be recycled, and requires being disposed of at a specially-approved facility.

-Overall, concrete can end up being 35% more expensive than concrete from installation to maintenance.
+Overall, concrete can end up being 35% more expensive than asphalt from installation to maintenance.
 While the lifespan of a structure depends on variables such as thickness and quality, asphalt pavements that are designed and constructed as “perpetual pavements” never need to be removed and replaced, they are permanent structures.
 The only maintenance needed is infrequent (every 20-25 years) replacement of the surface – and the material that is removed is recycled.

 The next time you’re considering a commercial paving project, consider asphalt.
 Remember that it takes skill, knowledge, and access to the right manpower and equipment for the job to be completed successfully and to see ROI from your investment.
 For nearly 30 years, Leritz and Busy Bee have built a reputation for quality and dependability — we’ve paved many of the largest projects in the St. Louis region with asphalt!
 Get in touch with our team to find out about the many benefits of choosing asphalt.